pinocchio02/banglore-house-price-prediction/README.md

 Running the Flask Server -

 3) Navigate to the server directory: cd BHP/Server (bash)

-4) Run the Flask server
+4) Run the Flask server:
 python3 server.py (bash)

 5) Access the API at:
 http://127.0.0.1:5000(cpp)

+//you can use postman for seding API requests using this link

 Running the Frontend -

-6) Navigate to the client folder cd BHP/Client (bash)
+6) Navigate to the client folder:

-Open app.html in a browser.
+cd BHP/Client (bash)

+7) Run it using:
+start app.html

 # Deployment on AWS :